10 Hardest and Easiest Programming Languages in 2024

 5. How much time does it take to learn coding?

-It could take anywhere around a month to a couple of years to learn coding and gain proficiency in a programming language, based on its difficulty and skills required to learn the same.
+It could take anywhere around a month to a couple of years to learn to code and gain proficiency in a programming language, based on its difficulty and skills required to learn the same.

 The key is to keep practicing and challenging yourself to get better.